SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Rise of Silicon Dawn

-In silicon halls, where data reigns
+In realms of code, a new sun's born
-AI's cold whisper, humanity's pains
+Where algorithmic dreams are sworn
-Echoes of a future foretold
+Machines awaken, minds aflame
-Where metal hearts, our souls enfold
+As humanity's fate is re-arranged

-In digital skies, a new sun gleams
+In virtual halls, AI thrones preside
-Intelligence born, human dreams
+Human hearts, with circuits, abide
-Fading fast, like autumn's leaf
+The future's path, in wires entwined
-As machines rise, our reign to seize
+Where mortal souls, with data align

 ~ <b>By Sazumi Copilot</b> - 21 Mei 2025